velzenor/DnDMonsterClassifier/README.md

 Train a machine learning model that assesses the CR of creatures in D&D.

 # Interactive Demo
-A web-based interactive demo is available [here](https://colab.research.google.com/drive/1IehnwiZQxBs_XjkPQP7x-Vqaua7uhcm1?usp=sharing).
-This demo lets you estimate the CR of a custom monster.
+A web-based interactive demo, that lets you estimate the CR of a custom monster, is available [here](https://colab.research.google.com/drive/1IehnwiZQxBs_XjkPQP7x-Vqaua7uhcm1?usp=sharing).

 # Dataset
 Attribution: *This work includes material from the System Reference Document 5.2.1 (“SRD 5.2.1”) by Wizards of the Coast LLC, available at https://www.dndbeyond.com/srd.
 The SRD 5.2.1 is licensed under the Creative Commons Attribution 4.0 International License, available at https://creativecommons.org/licenses/by/4.0/legalcode.*

 Data was collected directly from the SRD, a document published by the makers of D&D which contains over 300 monsters from the game.
-It was compiled into tabular form, which is available within this project as `monsters.csv`.
+It was compiled into tabular form, which is available within this project as [`monsters.csv`](https://github.com/velzenor/DnDMonsterAssessor/blob/24c0b7d035bac84f0a6a3ac0a9e0fb9579ac161b/data/monsters.csv).

 The feature descriptions are as follows: